 On December 8, 2023, the Company entered into a securities purchase agreement with ONE44, pursuant to which ONE44 purchased a convertible redeemable note (the "December 8, 2023 ONE44 Note") from the Company in the aggregate principal amount of \$150,000, such principal and the interest thereon convertible into shares of the common stock at the option of ONE44 any time after the six-month anniversary of the December 8, 2023 ONE44 Note.
 The transaction contemplated by such purchase agreement closed on December 8, 2023.
 The December 8, 2023 One44 Note contains an original issue discount amount of \$15,000.
 Pursuant to the terms of such purchase agreement, the Company paid \$7,500 for ONE44's legal fees.
 The Company intends to use the net proceeds from the December 8, 2023 ONE44 Note for general working capital purposes.
-The maturity date of the December 8, 2023 One44 Note bears interest at a rate of 10% per annum, which interest is payable in shares of common stock, but is not payable until the maturity date or upon acceleration or by prepayment of such note.
+The maturity date of the December 8, 2023 One44 Note is December 8, 2024.
+The December 8, 2023 ONE44 Note bears interest at a rate of 10% per annum, which interest is payable in shares of common stock, but is not payable until the maturity date or upon acceleration or by prepayment of such note.